google/xls/docs_src/dslx_reference.md

 ```

 Functions return the result of their last computed expression as their return
 value.
 There are no explicit return statements.
-Functions also don't have
+By implication, functions return
-multiple return statements.
+exactly one expression; they can't return multiple expressions (but this may change in the future as we migrate towards some Rust semantics).

 Tuples should be returned if a function should return multiple values.